pyeventsourcing/eventsourcing/docs/topics/domain.rst

 method of an :ref:`application repository <Repository>` reconstructs an aggregate from stored events when the aggregate is requested by ID.

-By typing the :func:`~eventsourcing.domain.CanMutateAggregate.mutate` methods's ``aggregate`` argument and return value as optional, "created" events can be defined which start from ``None`` and return an aggregate object, and "discarded" events can be defined which start from an aggregate object and return ``None``, with other events both starting from and returning an aggregate.
+By typing as ``Optional`` the ``aggregate`` argument and return value of the base class :func:`~eventsourcing.domain.CanMutateAggregate.mutate` method, this method can implemented on subclasses in various ways.
+In particular, "created" events can be defined to accept ``None`` and return a newly constructed aggregate object, subsequent aggregate events can be defined to accept an aggregate object and return a modified aggregate object, and "discarded" events can be defined to accept an aggregate object and return ``None`.

-For example, an initial "created" event can construct an aggregate object, subsequent events can receive an aggregate and return a modified aggregate, and a final "discarded" event can receive a modified aggregate and return ``None``.
+In the example above, an ``AggregateDiscarded`` event class is defined with a ``mutate()`` method that returns ``None``.
+A "discarded" event object is constructed using this class.
+This event object is appended to the list of ``events`` from the examples above.
+This list of events is then used to reconstruct the "current state" of the aggregate.
+The result is ``None``.

 .. code-block:: python

     class AggregateDiscarded(AggregateEvent):
         def mutate(self, aggregate):
             super().mutate(aggregate)
-            aggregate._is_discarded = True
             return None